mozilla/uniffi-rs/docs/diplomat-and-macros.md

 So while we haven't exactly reduced the duplication, we have removed the UDL.
 We probably also haven't helped with documentation, because the natural location for the documentation of `MyFFIType` is probably at the *actual* implementation.

+While it might not solve all our problems, it is worthy of serious consideration - fewer problems is still a worthwhile goal, and needing a UDL file and parser seems like one worth removing.

 ## Try and share some definitions with diplomat